 Four scenarios were selected for the air quality assessment to represent potential worst-case impacts in regard to the quantity of material (waste rock and ROM coal) extracted and handled in each year, the location of the activity/operation and the potential to generate dust at the sensitive receptor locations, and also to cover different stages of the Project to capture the dust emissions predicted over the operational life of the Project.
-The scenarios include one representing a worst-case year with the largest estimated emissions to air, and three others representing different geographical stages of operations accounting for mine progression (generally from north to south).
+The scenarios include one representing a worst-case year with the largest estimated emissions to air, and three others representing different geographical stages of operations accounting for mine progression (generally from northern parts of the Project area to south).
 The schedule for each scenario is provided in Table 1 and a summary of the scenarios are as follows:

 - Year 5: Representative of typical mining conditions, with mining generally spread between north-west and south-east of the Project area.
 Mining operations would occur in the Railway Pit, Main Pit North and Main Pit South. - Year 9: Representative of typical mining conditions, with operations generally spread over a similar area as Year 5.
-Mining operations would occur in Main Pit North and Main Pit South. - Year 19: Worst-case scenario, involving removal of the largest quantities of waste rock and ROM coal, and with operations occurring generally towards the north, near to sensitive receptors.
-Mining operations would occur in Main Pit North and Main Pit South. - Year 27: Indicative of late mine impacts during predominantly southern and western operations.
+Mining operations would occur in Main Pit North and Main Pit South. - Year 19: Worst-case scenario, involving the maximum waste rock and ROM coal removal from all years (i.e. maximum scheduled waste rock and ROM coal removal in Year 14 and Year 16 respectively, have been conservatively assumed to occur in Year 19) and with operations occurring generally towards the north, near to sensitive receptors.
+Mining operations would occur in Main Pit North and Main Pit South. - Year 27: Indicative of impacts late in the mine life associated with predominantly southern and western operations.
 Mining operations would occur in the West Pit and South Pit.

-Dust emissions generated from construction (Years 1 to 3) and mine closure activities (Year 30) have not been selected in the above scenarios, as these activities would generate lower dust emissions than the chosen operational scenarios.
+Dust emissions generated from construction (Years 1 to 3) and mine closure activities (Years 30 to 31) have not been selected in the above scenarios, as these activities would generate lower dust emissions than the chosen operational scenarios.
 Given the impacts assessed include the worst-case scenario, it is considered that any impacts associated with construction and mine closure activities would be lower than those considered as part of the assessment of the selected scenarios.